sssgrowth/ATT_SPECIES/README.md

 #### As long as this paper is accepted, this toolkit can be downloaded.
 SpeciesExplorer is a toolkit designed for species resarch in the biomedical area.
 This is a preview version of the tutorial.
-This is a preview version of the tutorial.
 The detailed descriptions are still in the making.

 ### Contents